WPChill/download-monitor/readme.txt

 Use the WordPress.org forums for community support.
 If you spot a bug, you can of course log it on [Github](https://github.com/download-monitor/download-monitor) instead where we can act upon it more efficiently.

-If you want help with a customisation, hire a developer!
+Unfortunately we can't offer you help with a customisation.
+Please consider hiring a developer for your website's customizations.

 == Installation ==